kwilteam/kwil-js/MIGRATING.md

 The previous version of Kwil used an `ActionBuilder()` class to build and sign transactions. `ActionBuilder()` has been moved internally.
 Actions can now be executed by using the `kwil.execute()` method, passing an object that matches the `ActionBody` interface and a [KwilSigner](#kwil-signer-class--ed25519-signatures) (see more below).

-You can also customize the signature message that appears in metamask by adding a `decscription` field to the action body.
+You can also customize the signature message that appears in MetaMask by adding a `decscription` field to the action body.

 #### Old Version